MrChazzleDazzle/DazzleLockeRules/README.md

 * If your first encounter is a Pokémon you already own, reroll until a new Pokémon appears.

+## Species Clause

+You may only catch **one Pokémon from each evolutionary line** during the run.

+If your first encounter belongs to an evolutionary line you have already caught, you may either:

+- **Catch it**, using your encounter for that area, **or**
+- **Skip it** and continue encountering Pokémon until you find a new eligible species.

 ## Shiny Clause

 * Shiny Pokémon may always be caught.